On the thin boundary of the fat attractor: Geometry, combinatorics of the graphs of and the twist condition

 We point out that we do not need to take $\lambda$ close to $1$ for the above result.
-We just show that for any fixed $\lambda$ and under the twist condition there exist a finite number of points $c_j$, $j=1,2,..,k$, such that
+Now, we want to show that for any fixed $\lambda$, under the twist condition plus another technical condition, there exist a finite number of points $c_j$, $j=1,2,..,k$, such that

 A natural question is to ask about the nature of these points $c_j$, $j=1,2,..,k$.
 In the case the $\lambda$-maximizing probability is a unique periodic orbit and $A$ is twist we will be able to describe some properties (see section \ref{tre}).
 Some properties depend of the combinatorics of the position of the orbits (see Theorem \ref{okl}).
 It can happen (see example below) that the $\lambda$-maximizing probability is a periodic orbit of period $2$ and we need to use $3$ points $c_1,c_2,c_3$ in the above equation (see figure \ref{figdriftiter}).